What can I claim if I am too sick to work?

 SSP is paid by your employer in the same way as your usual wages, e.g. monthly, weekly, 4 weekly.

-What if I am self-employed, haven’t earned enough to get SSP, or it has run out?
+What if I am self-employed or my SSP has run out?

-If you are self-employed, earn less than £123 a week (2024/25), have been sick for longer than 28 weeks, or you leave your job, you may be able to claim New-Style Employment and Support Allowance instead of SSP.
+If you are self-employed or have been sick for longer than 28 weeks, or you leave your job, you may be able to claim New-Style Employment and Support Allowance instead of SSP.

 What if SSP isn’t enough to meet my living expenses?